There isn’t a single business out there that hasn’t lost customers. Learning how to reduce customer churn is a vital tactic in preserving growth.

 Churn can be a silent killer if you allow it to be.
 But hopefully, we’ve given you a path to identify and tackle it early.

 And one of the best bets you can make to prevent churn is investing in your customer support team.

 That means providing them with feedback and coaching that’ll help them to perform to the best of their abilities.

 Luckily for you, we’ve built a tool just for that.
-So if you’re looking to empower your support team with the skills to combat churn, it’s time to check out Klaus!
+So if you’re looking to empower your support team and learn how to reduce customer churn, it’s time to check out Klaus!